RosterElf Logo

 Safety induction policy FAQ

-• Cover site-specific hazards and controls, emergency procedures, PPE requirements, reporting procedures for hazards and incidents, key personnel (first aiders, wardens), and relevant policies.
-Tailor content to the worker's role and area.
-See our guide on how to run an effective induction.
+• An induction should cover site-specific hazards and their controls, emergency procedures, PPE requirements, hazard and incident reporting, key personnel such as first aiders and wardens, and the relevant workplace policies.
+Tailor the depth to the worker’s role and the area they’ll work in.
+Our guide on how to run an effective induction walks through what to include.